jcyang101/jcyang101.github.io/index.md

 # About Me

 **Jiacheng Yang** is currently pursuing the master degree in control science and engineering with the School of Automation, Southeast University, China.
+I study <font color='DarkMagenta'>reinforcement learning</font> and <font color='DarkMagenta'>robot control</font>.
 My current research focuses on :
 - Safe Reinforcement Learning
 - Robust Reinforcement Learning